 - Whistle GPS trackers were discontinued August 31, 2025, and no longer function for any user

-- AirTag uses Bluetooth with a 30-foot Precision Finding range; it has no built-in GPS and depends entirely on nearby iPhones
+- AirTag uses Bluetooth and close-range Precision Finding; it has no built-in GPS and depends entirely on nearby iPhones

 - AirTag costs $29 with zero subscription fees; Whistle previously cost $149.95 plus $9.95/month for cellular service